mbarkhau/sbk/READMEv2.md

 > Aside:

-As `sbk-shares` may be stored for long periods and could deteriorate or be partially destroyed through bad handling, adding forward error correction provodes some protection and gives a better chance of recovery.
+As `shares` may be stored for long periods and could deteriorate or be partially destroyed through bad handling, adding forward error correction provodes some protection and gives a better chance of recovery.

 TODO: implementation details